Your Workflow is the Eval – Voratiq

-That gap shows up pretty clearly in our own development workflow.
+We see this clearly in our own workflow.
 We run multiple agents on the same spec, run tests in each workspace, review the candidate diffs, and apply one selected patch.

-The strongest way to answer that question is to use your own workflow as the eval: gather real outcomes, understand what drove acceptance, and use that to make better future decisions.
+If you want to measure what tests miss, use your own workflow as the eval: gather real outcomes, understand what drove acceptance, and use that to make better future decisions.

 What We See In Practice